Glossary of financial aid termsABCDEFG H I J K LMNOP Q RSTUV W X Y Z

-A financial institution that provides the funds for students to borrow educational loans.
+A financial institution that provides the funds for students to borrow private educational loans.

 London Interbank Offered Rate is a reference rate provided by the BBA (British Banker's Association).
 It is based on the rate of interest at which banks borrow funds from other banks in the London interbank market.